Ma-Marcinowski/Verificational-Model/README.md

     * In the terminal type the command `python3 program_name.py` to run the named program;
     * If it were necessary: to force quit (terminate) a running program use a keyboard shortcut `Ctrl + C` in an opened terminal window, or `Ctrl + Z` to suspend a running program, then to resume a paused run, type the command `fg` (works in terminals of most operating systems, *e.g.* macOS, Linux).

 ### 1.2.
-Preprocessing v0.2
+Preprocessing v0.2 (CVL database, binarized images)

 * #### 1.2.1.
-In the case of CVL database, method of preprocessing is exactly the same as v0.1, except for extraction window slightly shifted to better fit the writting space.
+In the case of CVL database, method of preprocessing is exactly the same as v0.1, except for:

+    * Image binarization (Otsu's method), *ergo* higher threshold of mean pixel value is applied;

+    * Extraction window is slightly shifted to better fit the writting space, hence greater number of image patches is passed through the mean pixel value threshold.

 * #### 1.2.2.
+Dataframe is generated exatly the same way as in the case of v0.1.

+### 1.3.
+Preprocessing v0.3 (CVL and IAM database, binarized images)

+* #### 1.3.1.
+In the case of CVL database, method of preprocessing is exactly the same as v0.2.

-In the case of IAM database, following steps where applied:
+* #### 1.3.2.
+In the case of IAM database, method of preprocessing is exactly the same as v0.2, however following additional steps were applied:

     *
     *
     *

-* #### 1.2.3.
-Method of dataframe creation is exatly the same as in the case of v0.1.
+* #### 1.3.3.
+Dataframe is generated exatly the same way as in the case of v0.2.

 ### 2. Verificational Model v1